-Joost Luiten What's In The Bag? - NBO Oman Open
+Joost Luiten What's In The Bag? - Golf Monthly Gear

-We take a look at the clubs used by Joost Luiten to win his sixth European Tour title at the NBO Oman Open
+We take a look at the clubs used by Dutch Tour player Joost Luiten

 Joost Luiten What’s In The Bag?

-His driver is last year’s TaylorMade M2 and he has a 2017 M2 3 wood in the bag as well.
+Next up is a TS3 fairway wood as you can see above.

-His hybrid is an older TaylorMade R15 in 17° of loft, similar to a 4 wood.
+Luiten then carries a set of the Titleist 718CB irons which go from 3-iron to pitching wedge.
+His approach play with these Titleist irons is arguably the strongest part of his game.
+Currently he ranks 3rd on the European Tour for Strokes Gained: Approach to Green, and Strokes Gained: Tee to Green.

-Luiten carries the new Titleist 718CB irons as well as the new Titleist Vokey SM7 wedges.
+He then carries three Titleist Vokey SM7 wedges.

-He putts with a Scotty Cameron Tour Concept 2 blade and uses the Titleist Pro V1 ball.
+He putts with a new Odyssey Stroke Lab V-Line and uses the Titleist Pro V1 ball.

 He wears the new FootJoy HyperFlex II shoes.